MeshLib C Docs

 ◆ MR_std_string_ConstructFromAnother()

 Constructs a copy of another instance.
 The source remains alive.
+The reference to the parameter other might be preserved in the constructed object.
 Never returns null.
 Returns an instance allocated on the heap!
 Must call MR_std_string_Destroy() to free it when you're done using it.
+When this function is called, this object will drop any object references it had previously.

 ◆ MR_std_string_Data()